stacksjs/ts-tokens/docs/install.md

 # Install

-Installing `qrx` is easy.
+Installing `tokens` is easy.
 Simply pull it in via your package manager of choice, or download the binary directly.

 ## Package Managers